skyflowapi/skyflow-python/README.md

 {
   "records":[
     {
-      "token": str     #token for the record to be fetched }
+      "token": str ,    # Token for the record to fetch "redaction": Skyflow.RedactionType # Optional.
+Redaction to apply for retrieved data.
+    }
   ]
 }
 ```
+Note: If you do not provide a redaction type, RedactionType.PLAIN_TEXT is the default.

 An [example](https://github.com/skyflowapi/skyflow-python/blob/main/samples/detokenize_sample.py) of a detokenize call: